In Testsigma, Step group is a reusable set of Test Steps that are used together to perform a task.

-Testing login process of an application is common for many Test Cases.
-In that case, we can create a step group with the steps required for a login process and later we can use the same step group wherever we need to perform login thus avoiding creation of same steps redundantly.
-Only the login credentials such as username and password and UI identifiers for the page needs to be modified.
+For Example, logging into an Application (Web / Mobile) is common for many Test Cases.
+So, we can create a Step Group with the steps required for a login process and later we can use the same Step Group whenever we need to perform login process thus avoiding duplicate creation of same steps.

 In Testsigma, Step Groups are implemented as a variation of Test Cases i.e you can create Step Groups in a manner similar to the creation of a Test Case.
 And once a Step Group is created, you can add a Step Group to a Test Case just like adding any other Test Step.
 The only difference is that a Test Step is a single step / action whereas a Step Group is a set of Test Steps.

 Steps for creating and using a Step Group

 Before adding a Step Group to a Test Case, we need to create one.
 Once the Step Group is created, we can start using them in our Test Cases.

 The steps to be followed in creating and using a Step Group can be summarized as follows:

 1. First of all, create a Step Group using the Create Test Case page.

 Please refer this article for more details on the creation of Step Groups - How To Create a Step Group?

 2. Secondly, add the required Test Steps to the Step Group just as we add Test Steps in Test Cases.

 In our case, we can add steps for logging into an Application.